Baker University

 WELL-ROUNDED EDUCATION PREPARES GRADUATES FOR MED SCHOOL

 For generations, Baker University has earned a reputation for preparing students for medical school.
-Seventy-eight percent of the pre-med students who apply to med school are accepted.
 Two recent graduates were accepted into the University of Kansas School of Medicine’s early decision program.
 “Brandon got involved in undergraduate research and has published papers on his work,” his advisor noted.
 “Abbey took advantage of a study abroad opportunity to learn more about the medical system in the United Kingdom.
 Both students demonstrated a thirst for knowledge and a curiosity about the world.
 Of course, it doesn’t hurt that they are both brilliant.”

 “I feel my experience at Baker has fully equipped me to take on the adventure of medical school,” Brandon said.
 “The factual knowledge I’ve learned is obviously important, but it’s also been a place where I’ve experienced a lot of emotional and spiritual growth, which is equally vital for success.”